Tabete

 A kotatsu (こたつ, 炬燵) is a traditional Japanese heated table, a place where people gather to share warmth, meals and conversations.
 It’s a symbol of comfort, connection and togetherness.

-In the spirit of Tabete, Kotatsu represents our shared space.
-A welcoming environment where ideas are exchanged, creativity is nurtured and collaboration thrives.
-Just as a kotatsu brings people together, our platform is designed to foster a sense of community and belonging.
+At Tabete, Kotatsu represents our shared space.
+A welcoming environment where ideas, struggles and updates are shared regularly.
+Just as a kotatsu brings people together, our regular meets foster a sense of community and belonging.

 Shichirin